-Juvenile rheumatoid arthritis can be difficult to diagnose just as it is in adults.
-Many of the early symptoms can be mistaken for other conditions making it difficult to narrow down the diagnosis.
+Juvenile rheumatoid arthritis can be just as difficult (if not more so) to diagnose in children as it is in adults.
+Many of the early symptoms can be mistaken for other conditions, which causes a delay in narrowing down the different diagnosis possibilities.

-These are the most common early signs and symptoms that begin diagnosing juvenile rheumatoid arthritis.
+Above are the most common early signs and symptoms that lean doctors toward diagnosing juvenile rheumatoid arthritis.
 However, a child may not have all of these symptoms or they may not happen all at once.

-In order to be diagnosed with juvenile rheumatoid arthritis, the child must have started showing symptoms before the age of 16 or 17 years old.
-Children as young as two years old are diagnosed with juvenile rheumatoid arthritis.
+In order to be diagnosed with juvenile rheumatoid arthritis, a child must have started showing symptoms before the age of 16 or 17 years old.
+Children as young as two years old can be diagnosed with juvenile rheumatoid arthritis.

-Juvenile rheumatoid arthritis is difficult to diagnose because many children do not complain of pain.
-Younger children sometimes don’t know what is and isn’t normal and so may let their condition go undetected.
+Juvenile rheumatoid arthritis is difficult to diagnose because many children do not complain of the primary symptom — pain.
+Younger children sometimes don’t know what is and isn’t normal, and as a result, they might let their condition go undetected and ignored.

-It’s also possible that any physical signs of rheumatoid arthritis may not be obvious at first, like joint swelling.
-Signs like fatigue and fever can easily be mistaken for other conditions, especially in children who are more susceptible to infection and illness.
+It’s also possible that many physical signs of rheumatoid arthritis may not be obvious at first, like joint swelling.
+Signs like fatigue and fever can easily be mistaken for other conditions, especially in children who are more susceptible to infections and other illnesses.

 The diagnosis may also be called juvenile idiopathic arthritis and further sub-types could include polyarticular, oligoarticular or systemic onset juvenile rheumatoid arthritis.

-If these symptoms check out, then doctors move on to conducting blood tests and imaging scans to help further diagnose the condition.
+If these symptoms are found, then doctors move on to conducting blood tests and imaging scans to help further diagnose the condition.

 There are a number of different blood tests that may be conducted to help identify juvenile rheumatoid arthritis.
 The blood tests doctors use to help diagnose juvenile rheumatoid arthritis include:

-One of the first tests that are done when rheumatoid arthritis is suspected is the rheumatoid factor blood test.
-Rheumatoid factor is the antibody that can lead to rheumatoid arthritis symptoms.
-If a child tests positive for rheumatoid factor it can lead to a positive juvenile rheumatoid arthritis diagnosis although it’s not always a definite indicator.
+One of the first tests that is done when rheumatoid arthritis is suspected is the RF blood test.
+RF is the antibody that can lead to rheumatoid arthritis symptoms.
+If a child tests positive it can lead to a positive juvenile rheumatoid arthritis diagnosis although it’s not always a definite indicator.

-Similar to the rheumatoid factor, if a child shows the presence of anti-CCP antibodies in their blood then this can result in a rheumatoid arthritis diagnosis.
-Today this is used as a more sensitive test result than rheumatoid factor in helping diagnose rheumatoid arthritis in patients.
+Similar to the RF, if a child shows the presence of anti-CCP antibodies in their blood, then this can result in a rheumatoid arthritis diagnosis.
+Today, this is used as a more sensitive test result than RF in helping diagnose rheumatoid arthritis in patients.

 ESR tests are used to measure inflammation levels in patients.
+It is considered a non-specific test for rheumatoid arthritis.
 If an ESR test indicates high levels of inflammation, this can support a juvenile rheumatoid arthritis diagnosis.

 Like the ESR test, the CRP test measures levels of inflammation in potential juvenile rheumatoid arthritis patients.
-Positive test results can also help achieve a diagnosis.
+It is also a non-specific test for rheumatoid arthritis.
+Positive test results can help achieve a diagnosis.

 Several autoimmune disorders, including juvenile rheumatoid arthritis, are the result of an antibody protein called the antinuclear antibody (ANA).
 Testing positive for ANA could lead to a juvenile rheumatoid arthritis diagnosis.